oliver006/elasticsearch-gmail/README.md

 #### Ok, show me some data!

-After indexing all your emails we can start running queries.
+After indexing all your emails, we can start running queries.

-##### Time-based filters
+##### Filters

-If you want to search for emails from the last 6 months, you can add the range filter and search for `gte` the current time (`now`) minus 6 month:
+If you want to search for emails from the last 6 months, you can use the range filter and search for `gte` the current time (`now`) minus 6 month:

 ```
 curl -XGET 'http://localhost:9200/gmail/email/_search?pretty' -d '{